 These excursions are strictly for current U3A members only.

-See bottom of page for refund policy.
+See below for refund policy.

 We make our annual visit to the Watermill Theatre on Thursday, 27th June to see "The Importance of Being Earnest", the most popular of Oscar Wilde’s plays.
 The plot concerns the courtship by Jack Worthing and Algernon Moncrieff of Gwendolen Fairfax and Cecily Cardew, but it is the witty dialogue and characterisation that provide the entertainment.

 The cost is £54 per person including two course lunch, or £36 per person without lunch.
 The price includes the theatre and coach tickets.

 |Depart Bear Flat||10.15 am|